|E. Amanda Williams O’Nan||Head of School|

 |Tina Sprouse||Director of Admissions|

-Heritage Academy, a private coeducational school for grades 6-12 on Hilton Head Island, SC, is fully accredited by SCISA and AdvancEd/SACS.
+Heritage Academy, a private coeducational school for grades 6-12 on Hilton Head Island, SC, is fully accredited by SCISA and COGNIA.
 Heritage Academy has attracted students from over 14 states and 18 countries who come to take advantage of the school’s unique academic program and philosophy.
-A requirement for admission to Heritage is the demonstrated pursuit of an extracurricular passion.
-Student combine the strong academic curriculum at Heritage with intensive after-school programs in their area of interest, predominately at one of Hilton Head’s outstanding athletic academies or in the arts.
+Students complete a strong academic curriculum at Heritage.
 The opportunity for students to study and engage in broader learning with a diverse group of motivated peers gives Heritage Academy a unique culture and environment.
-Heritage Academy is also a member of the National Association of Independent Schools (NAIS) and the European Council of International Schools (ECIS).
+Heritage Academy is also a member of the National Association of Independent Schools (NAIS).

-At Heritage Academy, we believe that a small, caring community of diverse, highly-trained professionals working with students who seek to develop a passion in life creates an ideal learning environment.
+At Heritage Academy, we believe that a small, caring community of diverse, highly-trained professionals working with students who seek to develop a flexible schedule in an ideal learning environment.
 We respect research suggesting the students can reach full potential in analytical thinking, creative expression, and civic responsibility when the walls of the traditional classroom are extended beyond the school facility.
-Our students are actively engaged in learning as accomplished scholars, artists, and athletes whether in the classroom or pursuing extracurricular passions.
+Our students are actively engaged in learning as accomplished scholars, artists, and athletes.

-Heritage Academy students are required to earn a minimum of 23 credits in grades 9-12.
-In addition, students will participate in their extracurricular passion and are encouraged to attend at least one cultural event per school year.
+Heritage Academy students are required to earn a minimum of 21 credits in grades 9-12.
+In addition, students will participate in their extracurricular passion.

 to include Algebra 1, Geometry, Algebra 2